zhjngli/the-principles-and-feelings-cookbook/writing/recipes/2022-07-29-veggie-stir-fry-template/index.md

 1. A veggie (I'll list common veggies that I use in a table below)
 1. A base ingredient (Garlic is almost always used.
 Other times I'll use other ingredients to add extra complexity or an umami boost.)
-1. Simple seasonings (salt, pepper, MSG, sugar), or a sauce (soy sauce, oyster sauce, or some mixture)
+1. Simple seasonings (salt, pepper, MSG, sugar)
+1. A sauce (soy sauce, oyster sauce, or some mixture)

 ## Preparation